-Cool-season grasses, also called Northern grasses, should be dethatched in early spring or in late summer or early fall.
+Cool-season grasses, also called Northern grasses, should be dethatched in late summer to early fall.
 These grasses include:

 - Kentucky bluegrass